Everything You Need to Know About the Colorado River Toad

 Please note that only smoking the dried Sonoran Desert Toad venom will produce a psychoactive effect.
 Following the massively popularized idea of licking the toad to get high can only get one hospitalized; some curious pets have found this out the hard way.
 Also, the “milking” process must be approached gently, both for yours and the toad’s sake.
 The venom can squirt in any direction if not squeezed out properly (you definitely don’t want it in your eyes), and the toads can get hurt by improper handling.

-Now all you need to do is find yourself a Colorado River Toad.
-However, you need to be mindful of the law, as there are some restrictions surrounding these animals, let alone the restrictions on, and consequences of possessing a Schedule I substance such as 5-HO-DMT or 5-MeO-DMT.
+Remember that you need to be mindful of the law, as there are some restrictions surrounding these animals, let alone the restrictions on, and consequences of possessing a Schedule I substance such as 5-HO-DMT or 5-MeO-DMT.

 In New Mexico Bufo alvarius is currently designated as a “threatened” species, and catching or possessing one is illegal.
 In California, the species has the “endangered” status, which, again, means that capturing and owning them is illegal.
 In Arizona, where Bufo alvarius are abundant, it’s legal to catch up to ten toads (a fishing license is required)… However, it’s still illegal to ship them out of state or otherwise carry them over state borders.
 Also, if it can be in any way determined that the possession of a Colorado River Toad can lead to using the venom for recreational purposes, criminal prosecution awaits.

 The use of “toad medicine” is a venerated ritual among both indigenous peoples and psychonauts alike.
 However, increased popularity in Mexico, the United States, and in some countries in Europe and South America has put a strain on the toad population.